AKSW/frankgraphbench/docs/source/benchmark_results/results.md

 ## lastfm_enriched

 Experiment ran using the Lastfm dataset with DBpedia enrichement and the following presented models and their configurations.
-The complete configuration can be found in `config_files/run_lastfm-enriched.yml`:
+The complete configuration can be found in `config_files/run_lastfm-enriched.yml` and `config_files/run_gnns.yml`:

 - Summarized results from `experiment_results/fixed_db16_runs/lastfm_enriched.csv` and `experiment_results/fixed_db16_runs/lastfm_enriched_gnns.csv`: